<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 8. Astilbe

 Astilbe is also known as False Spiraea or Meadowsweet.
-It’s a low maintenance plant that is appreciated for being naturally resistant to potential problems.
+It’s a low-maintenance plant that is appreciated for being naturally resistant to potential problems.
 Astilbe is a perennial with beautiful flowers and fern-like foliage.

 astilbe flowers